 Employer companies may issue qualifying shares up to a cumulative limit of R50 000 (2008: R9 000) per employee in respect of the current tax year and the immediately preceding four (2008: two) tax years.
-A tax deduction limited to a maximum of R10 000 (2008: R3 000) per year per employee will be allowed in the employer's hands.
+The tax deduction is limited to a maximum of R10 000 (2008: R3 000) per year per employee.
 There are no tax consequences for the employee, other than a taxable capital gain, provided the employee does not sell the shares for at least five years.